 I pulled him into my arms.
 I couldn’t breathe.
 Oh my God, I could’ve lost my child.
 Losing a child—or them losing me—is my biggest fear in the world.
 And I almost had.

 I’d managed to get it up.
 Or out.
 Or at least shifted it so he could breathe.

 I had done the first thing I could think to do.
 I don’t know if it was the right thing.
 Yes, it worked, but what if it hadn’t?

-I send my regular babysitters to get trained in CPR & the like, but I haven’t gone myself.
-It’s been on my list for a long time.
-But I haven’t done it.
-How arrogant of me to think I know what to do just because I’m the Mother.
+I send my regular babysitters to get trained in CPR & the like, but I hadn’t gone myself.
+It had been “on my list” for a long time.
+But I hadn’t done it.
+How arrogant of me to think I’d know what to do just because I’m the Mother.